Kinross Gold Corporation (KGC) Shares Down Despite Recent Market Volatility

-Kinross Gold Corporation (NYSE: KGC)’s stock price has decreased by 0.00 compared to its previous closing price of 3.93.
-Despite this, the company has experienced a -7.53% fall in its stock price over the last five trading sessions.
+Kinross Gold Corporation (NYSE: KGC)’s stock price has decreased by -1.78 compared to its previous closing price of 3.93.
+However, the company has seen a fall of -7.88% in its stock price over the last five trading days.

-Kinross Gold Corporation (NYSE: KGC) has a higher price-to-earnings ratio of 37.43x compared to its average ratio, and the 36-month beta value for KGC is at 0.83.
-Analysts have varying views on the stock, with 9 analysts rating it as a “buy,” 0 rating it as “overweight,” 8 as “hold,” and 0 as “sell.”
+Kinross Gold Corporation (NYSE: KGC) has a price-to-earnings ratio that is above its average at 167.83x. and a 36-month beta value of 0.84.
+Opinions on the stock are mixed, with 9 analysts rating it as a “buy,” 0 as “overweight,” 8 as “hold,” and 0 as “sell.”

 Top 5 Undervalued Stocks To Own In 2023